actions/gh-actions-cache/README.md

 > ℹ️ There could be multiple caches in a repo with same key.
 This can happen when different caches with same key have been created for different branches. it may also happen if the `version` property of the cache is different which usually means that cache with same key was created for different OS or with different [paths](https://github.com/actions/cache#inputs).

+## FAQs

+### How the current repository is selected?

+This extension currently uses the `go-gh` module's [`CurrentRepository` function](https://github.com/actions/gh-actions-cache/blob/d3293b69e1c5bc17686d815ab2c64618618c95df/internal/utils.go#L26) to determine the current repo.
+This function returns the first element of the list returned by the `git.Remotes()` internal function, which [sorts remotes such that `upstream` precedes `github`, which precedes `origin`](https://github.com/cli/go-gh/blob/c2fc965daac88a8a38dd8af02f236095b5dd48f1/internal/git/remote.go#L30).
+As such, if an `upstream` remote is present, this extension's default behavior is to return its caches.

+User's input `--repo <owner>/<name>` will override any current git repository and extension will fetch caches for the same.

+### How to remove trimming in results

+We support a table printer that allows users to pipe output for further processing.
+If we want to list down certain columns without trimming then just selecting the column number in the below command will work.

+`gh actions-cache list -R <owner>/<repo_name> | cut -f 1,2,3`

+This will print columns 1,2 and 3 without any trimming.

+### Delete all caches for a branch

+Please refers to this doc - [Force deleting cache entries](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#force-deleting-cache-entries)

 ## Contributing
 If anything feels off, or if you feel that some functionality is missing, please check out the [contributing page](CONTRIBUTING.md).
 There you will find instructions for sharing your feedback, building the tool locally, and submitting pull requests to the project.